 The 800 kilowatt Falls Creek Hydroelectric Project (Project) is located approximately 5 miles east of Gustavus, Alaska and uses a portion of the flow and head of Falls Creek to generate electricity.
 This project operates in run-of-river mode with a diversion/intake structure located at about EL 670.
 The water is diverted through a pipeline 9,700 feet to a powerhouse that contains a single-unit turbine and generator.
 To get the power out, a transmission line is buried for 6.4 miles to the nearby community.
 This project displaces approximately 300,000 gallons of diesel fuel annually.

-The images (below) are labeled with the water flow in Cubic Feet per Second (CFS) displayed within each clickable image.
-The Creek Flow (right) is updated on a 15 minute interval.
+The images (below) are labeled with the water flow in Cubic Feet per Second (CFS) displayed beneath each clickable image.
+The Creek Flow (below) is updated on a 15 minute interval.

 When visiting the site, please be sure to use caution.
 Water flows at Falls Creek can change dramatically due to a variety of conditions, including weather, upstream flows and dam operations.